hermeticustux/script-fu/README.md

 # script-fu

-This is a simple repo containig some assorted coding exercises (good for potential engineering candidates).
+This is a simple repo containig some assorted coding exercises.

 ## Requirements